 The Greenery, 3/F, The Royal Garden, 69 Mody Road, Tsim Sha Tsui, Hong Kong, p.
 2733 2030

 When you think the best dinner buffets in Hong Kong, what do you imagine?
 We imagine steak, well other than the usual appetisers, savoury mains and desserts, buffet restaurant Mr. Steak Buffet à la minute specialises in made-to-order steak.
 From grilled wagyu steak and foie gras to salmon sushi, this place will dazzle you with their not-so-guilty-free but utterly scrumptious food.

 If you’re a vegetarian and are looking for the best dinner buffets in Hong Kong, you can’t miss out on Ahimsa Buffet.
-Ahimsa Buffet has recently opened its third branch in Mong Kok, featuring delicious vegan chocolate, banana and apple pie cake that are only available in this location.
-They also serve a vast selection of savory food, from homemade turnip cake to Cantonese fried glutinous dumplings.
-For only $108 on weekdays and $128, vegans and vegetarians can fuel themselves with tasty healthy carbs.
+Ahimsa Buffet’s third branch in Mong Kok, features delicious vegan chocolate, banana and apple pie cake that are only available in this location.
+They also serve a vast selection of savoury food, from homemade turnip cake to Cantonese fried glutinous dumplings.

 When it comes to enjoying a feast fit for royalty, The Market at Hotel Icon will do more than fit the bill, it will leave you longing to repeat the whole luxurious food workout once again.
 Yes, The Market is one of those places where you’re considered lucky if you manage to snag a table, and you’ll see energetic families arriving as early as 6.30pm.